 Boone Fork Trail Falls: Taking the full 5 mile loop, many small cascade falls and a few larger ones can be viewed along the Boone Fork River and its tributaries.
 The trail is fairly strenuous, crossing Boone Fork River and feeders numerous times.
 Some side trails to water’s edge can be very steep and difficult, so take care on those.
 Trail head is found at Julian Price Park picnic area, Blue Ridge Parkway milepost 295.
 Watch signs carefully- the trail shares its pathway with both the Tanawha and Mountains-to-Sea Trail.
 Boone Fork Trail is marked with orange diamonds.

-Crabtree Falls: 65 ft cascades considered by many to be the prettiest in the region.
+Crabtree Falls: is considered by many to be the prettiest in the region.
 Take the 2.6 mi loop at Crabtree Meadows, milepost 340 on Blue Ridge Parkway to find the falls.
 Turn into the campground and follow signs to parking lot for trail head.
 It’s a well established trail, but very rocky with roots at lower portions; footing can be tricky.
 There is a nice bridge with bench at base of falls for viewing and excellent photos.

 Upper Creek Falls: A series of cascades with large upper falls and a deep swimming hole.
 Access on Hwy 181, 5.8 mi south of Blue Ridge Parkway exit.
 When traveling south on 181, look for a gravel drive at a Pisgah Forest sign on the left, just after Gingercake Road.
 Drive leads to a parking lot with trail heads.
 Trail is marked at both ends, upper and lower, but makes a 1.6 mi loop if you wade or rock-hop the creek twice, following the yellow blaze.
 Upper trail leads to top of high falls.
 Lower leads to cascades at bottom with lots of switchbacks.